ajlennon/chomsky-nuremburg-analysis/about.md

 permalink: /about/
 ---

+## Background and Motivation

+This project began from a long-standing personal interest in Noam Chomsky's academic approach to geopolitics and power.
+I discovered Chomsky's work decades ago and have been deeply engaged with his analysis of international relations, media, and political systems.

+Chomsky's essay ["If the Nuremberg Laws were Applied..."](https://chomsky.info/1990____-2/) particularly captured my attention.
+His critical examination of the Nuremberg and Tokyo Trials raised important questions about selective justice, victors' justice, and the consistency of international law application.
+For years, I wondered: **How accurate are Chomsky's claims?** How well do they stand up to scrutiny against the actual trial documents?

+With the recent release of digitized archives and the emergence of AI agentic tools, I saw an opportunity to explore this question systematically.
+This project serves two purposes:

+1. **Personal Understanding:** To verify Chomsky's claims against primary source documents and deepen my own understanding of these historical events
+2. **Tool Evaluation:** To explore how well modern AI agentic tools can assist in historical research, document analysis, and claim verification

+This analysis represents an experiment in using AI tools to conduct rigorous historical research - testing both the capabilities of these tools and the accuracy of Chomsky's historical claims.

 ## Project Overview

 This project analyzes and verifies claims made in Noam Chomsky's essay ["If the Nuremberg Laws were Applied..."](https://chomsky.info/1990____-2/) (delivered around 1990) against documents from the Harvard Law School Library's Nuremberg Trials Project.